Master of Science in Nursing (MSN)

 View Full Course

-This course is designed to assess the student's preparedness for the practicum experience.
-It is designed to evaluate students' knowledge in the areas of Advanced Pathophysiology, Advanced Pharmacology and Health Assessments.
-The examination is comprised of a standardized subs test called the 3P examination.
-Students must pass all portions of the exam in order to advance in the program.
-This is a pass/fail course.
+In this course, students’complete an exam designed to assess preparedness for the practicum experience.
+The exam is designed to evaluate students’ knowledge in the areas of Advanced Pathophysiology, Advanced Pharmacology, and Advanced Health Assessment.
+The exam is a standardized assessment.
+Students must pass all components of the exam to advance in the Nurse Practitioner program.
+This course is pass/fail.

 View Full Course

-In this course the student analyzes and provides in depth care of alterations in adult health in non-acute, community-office-outpatient clinic settings.
-Patient management will be focused upon evidence-based practice and the nursing process.
-This is an advanced nursing practice experience for the beginning Adult-Gerontology Primary Care ARNP (Advanced Registered Nurse Practitioner) student with mentoring, coaching and precepting by an approved and currently licensed physician or ARNP.
-A minimum grade of B is required to successfully complete this course.
+In this course, students analyze and provide in-depth care related to alterations in health within primary care adult gerontology healthcare settings.
+Patient management focuses upon evidence-based practice and the nursing process.
+This is an advanced nursing practice experience for the beginning Adult-Gerontology Primary Care Nurse Practitioner student with mentoring, coaching and precepting by an approved preceptor.
+A grade of B or higher is required to progress in the MSN program(s).
 Learners must successfully complete all aspects of the practicum, or they must repeat all components of the course.

 Quarter Credits : 6